Ceuta: Spanish

-Following the 1947 Partition of India, a substantial number of Sindhi Hindus from current-day Pakistan settled in Ceuta, adding to a small Hindu community that had existed in Ceuta since 1893, connected to Gibraltar's.
+Following the 1947 partition of India, a number of Sindhi Hindus from current-day Pakistan settled in Ceuta, adding to a small Hindu community that had existed in Ceuta since 1893, connected to Gibraltar's Hindu community.
 When Spain recognized the independence of Spanish Morocco in 1956, Ceuta and the other plazas de soberanía remained under Spanish rule.
-Spain considered them integral parts of the Spanish state, but Morocco has disputed this point.
+Spain considered them integral parts of the Spanish state, but the Moroccan state has disputed this claim.

 Culturally, modern Ceuta is part of the Spanish region of Andalusia.
-It was attached to the province of Cádiz until 1995, the Spanish coast being only 20 km (12.5 miles) away.
-It is a cosmopolitan city, with a large ethnic Arab-Berber Muslim minority (although the Berber presence is much less outspoken in Ceuta than in Melilla) as well as Sephardic Jewish and Hindu minorities.
+It was attached to the province of Cádiz until 1995.
+The Iberian coast is 20 km (12.5 miles) away.
+It is a cosmopolitan city, with a large ethnic Arab-Berber Muslim population (although the Berber presence is smaller in Ceuta than in Melilla, Arab Muslims comprise approximately half of Ceuta's population).
+Small minorities of Sephardic Jewish and Hindu are also present.

 On 5 November 2007, King Juan Carlos I and Queen Sofía visited Ceuta and Melilla, sparking enthusiasm from the local population and protests from the Moroccan government, which led to a brief diplomatic conflict.
-It was the first time a Spanish head of state had visited the two African exclaves since 1927.

-Since 2010, Ceuta and Melilla have declared the Muslim holiday of Eid al-Adha, or Feast of the Sacrifice, an official public holiday.
-It is the first time a non-Christian religious festival has been officially celebrated in Spanish ruled territory since the Reconquista.
+It was the first time a Spanish head of state had visited the two cities since 1927.
+Since 2010, Ceuta and Melilla have declared the Muslim holiday of Eid al-Adha, or Feast of the Sacrifice, an official public holiday, the first time a non-Christian religious festival has been officially celebrated in Spanish ruled territory since the Reconquista.

+In summer 2026, unrest occurred in Ceuta after approximately 70,000 migrants breached the border with Morocco.